ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> What regulation allows a private pilot to perform preventive maintenance? </span>
 - 14 CFR Part 43.7.
   A person holding at least a private pilot certificate may approve an aircraft for return to service after performing preventive maintenance under the provisions of §43.3.

+- <span style="color:green"> Unless each occupant is provided with supplemental oxygen, no person may operate a civil aircraft of U.S. registry above a maximum cabin pressure altitude of </span>
+- 15,000 feet MSL.
+  No person may operate a civil aircraft at cabin pressure altitudes above 15,000' MSL unless each occupant of the aircraft is provided with supplemental oxygen.
+- **Distraction** 14,000 feet MSL.
+  The crew must use supplemental oxygen above this altitude.
+- **Distraction** 12,500 feet MSL.
+  The crew must use supplemental oxygen for any period longer than 30 minutes above this altitude and up to and including 14,000' MSL.

 #### Regulations under FAR 71